-A: Over the summer of 2020, three of our parent leaders-- Meredith W. Dodson, Kate Levitt, and Laura Padilla-- formed a workgroup with a handful of other concerned parents to meet and brainstorm creative solutions to address the unmet learning and well-being needs of the most vulnerable SFUSD families who were hit hardest by the COVID-19 pandemic.
+A: Over the summer of 2020, a few concerned parents formed an informal workgroup to brainstorm creative solutions to address the unmet learning and well-being needs of the most vulnerable SFUSD students and families who were hit hardest by the COVID-19 pandemic.
 As they met with CBOs, community members, families, and funders, and parent groups like PPS-SF, SFUSD PAC, YMCA, Beacon, and school leaders from some of the highest need schools like Sanchez ES, El Dorado ES, and Visitacion Valley ES, they came up with a list of needs far greater than they could solve on their own, and they found the “I’m not feeling heard” message from families concerning.
 Equally voiced was a frustration with the vacuum of information and transparency from the Board of Education and SFUSD in a time of great crisis and urgency.
 It was clear that there was a need for stronger and more inclusive family engagement processes across the district and a means of elevating families as powerful stakeholders in public school education in San Francisco.
 So they began to build the family collective to reach more people, listen, and advocate for the most pressing needs.
 All organizing has been done entirely on a volunteer basis by parents, caregivers, and community members interested in this work.

 In just a few months, the group grew from 100 parents to more than 1,000, which represents more perspectives and ideas and spans the city, crossing racial and socioeconomic lines.
-We have members from over 50 schools in SFUSD, including early childhood education, elementary, middle, and high schools.
-Advocacy for the safe reopening of our schools and a urgent call for transparency from SFUSD became added to our priorities in fall 2020, in response to concerns from many of the members in our group.
-We also work on other solutions, such as outdoor education plans, how families can help improve distance learning, equitable fundraising across school sites, and advocating for wrap-around holistic supports for students.
+We have members from over 70 schools in SFUSD, including early childhood education, elementary, middle, and high schools.
+Advocacy for the safe reopening of our schools and a urgent call for transparency from SFUSD became a key priority in fall 2020, in response to concerns from many of the members in our group, and as the science became clear that schools could and should reopen safely, yet our district made no moves in that direction.
+DtD has also worked on other relevant priorities, such as outdoor education plans, how families can help improve distance learning, equitable fundraising across school sites, and advocating for wrap-around holistic supports for students.
 We have organized and held several online events, including a town hall with doctors on COVID-19 and safe schools, how to develop outdoor learning programs, and a discussion with state senators and assembly members about the budget and leadership on the reopening process.

 A: To join Decreasing the Distance, we recommend you do the following: